 Your doctor might evaluate your condition based on your signs and symptoms or refer you to a sleep specialist in a sleep disorder center.

 A sleep specialist can help you decide on your need for further evaluation.
 That might involve overnight monitoring of your breathing and other body functions during a sleep study called polysomnography.

 During polysomnography, you're connected to equipment that monitors your heart, lung and brain activity, breathing patterns, arm and leg movements, and blood oxygen levels while you sleep.
 You may have a full-night or split-night sleep study.

 In a split-night sleep study, you're monitored during the first half of the night.
 If you're diagnosed with central sleep apnea, staff might wake you to start a therapy for the second half of the night.
 The therapy might be positive airway pressure or supplemental oxygen.

 Doctors trained in nervous system diseases, known as neurologists, and in heart diseases, known as cardiologists, and others might be involved in evaluating your condition.
 You might undergo imaging of your head or heart to look for contributing conditions.

 Treatments for central sleep apnea might include:

 - Addressing associated medical problems.
 Possible causes of central sleep apnea include other disorders and treating those conditions might help your central sleep apnea.
 For example, therapy for heart failure might improve central sleep apnea.

 - Reduction of opioid medications.
 If opioid medications are causing your central sleep apnea, your doctor might gradually reduce your dose of those medications.

 Continuous positive airway pressure (CPAP).
-This method, also used to treat obstructive sleep apnea, involves wearing a mask over your nose or your nose and mouth while you sleep.
-CPAP is usually the first treatment given for central sleep apnea.
+This method, also used to treat obstructive sleep apnea, involves wearing a mask over your nose or your nose and mouth while asleep.

 The mask is attached to a small pump that supplies a continuous amount of pressurized air to hold open your upper airway.
 CPAP may prevent the airway closure that can trigger central sleep apnea.